Li Songyi: Club career

 After playing in the youth squad of Shandong Luneng Taishan, Li started his professional football career in 2011.
 He played for Shandong Youth (Shandong Luneng youth team) in the China League Two and made 14 appearances in the season.
 On 27 July, he scored his first league goal in a 3–1 home victory against Xi'an Laochenggen.
 Li was promoted to Shandong Luneng's first team squad by Henk ten Cate in 2012.
 He made his Super League debut on 23 June 2012, coming on as a substitute for Wang Gang in the 86th minute in a 3–1 home victory against Shanghai Shenxin.
 Often used as a squad player throughout his time at Shandong, he would go on to be loaned out to fellow top tier clubs in Guangzhou R&F on 5 January 2020 and Tianjin Jinmen on 12 April 2021.

-On 29 April 2022, Li would join second tier second tier club Kunshan on a free transfer.
+On 29 April 2022, Li would join second tier second tier club Kunshan FC on a free transfer.
 He would make his debut in a league game on 13 June 2022 against Shaanxi Chang'an Athletic in a 0-0 draw.
 He would go on to establish himself as regular within the team that won the division and promotion to the top tier at the end of the 2022 China League One campaign.

+On 19 January 2025, Li joined Chinese Super League club Yunnan Yukun.